thoth-tech/handbook/docs/learning/training/distinction-high-distinction-workshop.md

 At this level you will be building the pieces needed by your team to complete the puzzle.
 You work at this level if you are a responsible team member.
 You can follow instructions from your lead and deliver the designated work at an acceptable standard in the allocated timeframe.
-You must show:
+You must:

 - Show clear contributions
 - Be engaged and present